SystemsGenetics/KINC/README.txt

    gene co-expression networks and predicting functions of unknown genes by random matrix theory.
 BMC Bioinformatics 8: 299

-To find the network threshold execute the 'rmm' binary in the following way:
+To find the network threshold execute the 'rmm' with the following arguments:

-   rmm -i <input file>

-Where:

-   <input file> is the name of the expression matrix file.
-Do not include the
-                .txt extension, just the name.

-By default the 'rmm' binary will being selection of the threshold at a correlation value of 0.92.
-If this is not the correct threshold, it will repeatedly decrease the correlation value in increments of 0.001 until it finds the threshold.
-The starting threshold and step increment can be specified at run time.
-For further instructions, execute the 'rmm' binary with no arguments.
+    '-i': The input file name.
+Same as used in previous step.
+        Must be the same as the name used in the matrix binary files.
+This name will also be used to create files associated with this run of the program.

+Optional:

+    '-b': The initial threshold(+1*step) value that will be used.
+        [b=Begin value] Default: 0.9200
+    '-s': The threshold step size used each iteration.
+Default: 0.001 '-c': The chi-square test value that the loop will stop on.
+        Default: 200
+    '-v': Set the performance collection.
+Has two values possible values, ON/OFF . [v=Verbose] Default: ON

+Examples:

+    <executable> -i <input.file.name>
+    <exec> -i <input.file.name> -s <0.0001> -v ON

+Argument order is not important, but spaces are required between the flag and
-Note:  If the underlying data set is highly correlated, the 'rmm' binary may not be able to find a threshold.
+value.
+If the underlying data set is highly correlated, the 'rmm' binary may not be able to find a threshold.

 Step 3: Generate the Network
 Once a threshold has been determined, the Perl script named